doom-cross-port-collab/umapinfo/docs/spec.md

 ### Episode
 `episode = "patch", "name", "key"`
 Defines an entry for the episode menu.
 If all defined episodes define a valid patch, those will be shown, otherwise the names will be used with the HUD font.
-At most 8 episodes can be defined.
+At most 10 episodes can be defined.

 `episode = clear`
 Clears the episode menu of all previous entries.
 Should be used on the first map if a mod wants to define its own episodes.
 Doom 2 and Chex Quest have no episodes by default.

 ### BossAction
 `bossaction = thingtype, linespecial, tag`
-Defines a boss death action, overriding any map default actions.
+Defines a boss death action (triggers on A_BossDeath), overriding any map default actions.
 Tag 0 is not allowed except for level exits.
-Shoot triggers, teleporters and locked doors are not supported.
-A map may define multiple death actions. `linespecial` should be executed as if it were the special of a linedef with all properties of the linedef at index 0.
-Thingtype uses ZDoom's class names (see list below.)
+Shoot triggers, teleporters and locked doors are not supported. `linespecial` should be executed as if it were the special of a linedef with all properties of the linedef at index 0.
+A map may define multiple boss death actions.
+See the full list for each game: [doom](./doom-thingtypes.md), [heretic](./heretic-thingtypes.md).

 `bossaction = clear`
 Disables any previously-defined boss actions (including map defaults) for the given map.